basecamp/campfire-api/README.md

 Reading through the API
 -----------------------

-The Highrise API has two category of actions for reading: Get one, or get many.
+The Campfire API has two category of actions for reading: Get one, or get many.
 All these actions are done through an HTTP GET, which also means that they're all easily explorable through a browser as described above.

 Here's a few examples of reading with curl: